Ivanhoe East: Today

 Lower Heidelberg Road is considered to be the suburb's centre, which hosts a strip of retail stores.
 Although only a small area, Ivanhoe East has its own church, newsagent, fruit store, butcher, milk bar, supermarket, bakery and community bank.
 It also boasts a range of speciality stores.

 According to a 2010 analysis by property research company, R.P.
 Data, Ivanhoe East is the most tightly held residential housing market in Australia, with residents holding on to their properties for an average of 16 years, compared with overall greater Melbourne and Sydney hold periods of 9.6 years and 8 years respectively.
 Over that 16-year period between May 1994 and May 2010 median house prices within Ivanhoe East have increased from A$250,000 to A$1.25 million, representing an annual average growth rate of approximately 10.6%.
 As at December 2010 the median house price in Ivanhoe East (for the 12 months to November 2010) was approximately A$1.4 million.

 In a separate article The Age notes that "there is no shortage of trees and parkland in Ivanhoe with large blocks, waterways and hilly vistas as trademarks of the area.
 Yet even with all its green charm, the suburb is just a 15-minute drive from the CBD and is classed as zone 1 for train travel".
 The Ivanhoe East area "blending into Eaglemont" is specifically described as "the area's more exclusive pocket" with "its own dedicated shopping village, which is much quieter than the strip shopping on Upper Heidelberg Road in Ivanhoe central".

-Well regarded residential streets within the Ivanhoe East area include; The Boulevard and surrounding tree-lined streets such as Wallis Avenue, Otterington Grove, Hardy Terrace; Keam and Streeton on the Yarra River side, as well as properties within the Beauview Estate Heritage Overlay Precinct such as York, King and Beauview Parade.
+Well regarded residential streets within the Ivanhoe East area include; The Boulevard and surrounding tree-lined streets such as Wallis Avenue, Wilfred Rd, Otterington Grove, Hardy Terrace; Keam and Streeton on the Yarra River side, as well as properties within the Beauview Estate Heritage Overlay Precinct such as York, King and Beauview Parade.

 Public library service is provided by Yarra Plenty Regional Library.
 The nearest library is in Ivanhoe.

 Education

 One primary school is located in the Ivanhoe East area: Ivanhoe East Primary School, a public school, located on Warncliffe Road, and backing onto Robin Hood Rd, just south of Lower Heidelberg Road.
-It comprises the main school as well as a middle school for years 2 and 3 on the site of the former Mother of God primary school, which closed in 2017.
+It comprises the main school as well as a middle school for years 2 and 3 on the site of the former Mother of God Primary School, which closed in 2017.